 There are a multitude of ways that you could start making money online today.

-But the first way that I recommend making money online for complete beginners, is by Affiliate marketing.
+But the first way that I recommend making money online for beginners, is by starting a niche blog/website and learning how to earn with it… firstly, from affiliate marketing.

 If you’re not sure what that is, bear with me and I will explain everything, step by step.

 Affiliate marketing is one of the first ways that I started making money online and is a newbie friendly method to learn, with minimal start up costs.

 In order to start, you’ll need a website/blog, (very simple to set up nowadays) and and idea as to what you will base your blog around.

 I’ll run over exactly what you need to get started – step-by-step.

 At the end of each section, I also link to some additional helpful posts.

 1/ Choose A Niche/Interest!

 Your primary starting point should be to figure out your niche and what audience you’re looking to target.

 Your niche will be a specific topic, or area of interest that you can base your website around.